SAGE: Spatial-visual Adaptive Graph Exploration for Efficient Visual Place Recognition

-\textbf{Limitations and Discussions.} Despite its strong performance, SAGE has some limitations.
-First, its performance can be compromised in highly dynamic scenes with significant, rapid occlusions (e.g., heavy traffic), as the model prioritizes static background features which may be temporarily obscured.
-Second, the Online Graph Construction introduces a computational step per epoch.
-While our experiments show this overhead is marginal on current benchmarks, the process could become time consuming for extremely large-scale datasets.
-This represents a trade-off between training efficiency and the adaptability of the sampling strategy.
-Third, the methodology's effectiveness relies on the availability of reasonably accurate geographic coordinates during training.
-In scenarios with noisy or sparse GPS data, learning fine-grained spatial distinctions could be challenging.
+While achieving strong performance, we identify a few areas for further exploration.
+First, navigating highly dynamic scenes with rapid occlusions (e.g., as shown in Fig.~\ref{fig:failure_cases}) remains an ongoing challenge, as reliable background cues may be temporarily obscured.
+Second, while the per-epoch overhead of Online Graph Creation is entirely acceptable on current benchmarks, scaling to extraordinarily large datasets might incur increased computational demands, representing a conscious balance between efficiency and adaptability.
+Third, our graph construction benefits from reasonably accurate geographic coordinates.
+In scenarios with highly noisy or sparse GPS data, learning granular spatial distinctions may require further robust adaptations.